OzTamir/Databases-Project/README.md

 Those are the things left to do before I submit the project.
 The sub-lists are by order of importance.

   - Finish the actual project part:
-    - Add a setup.py file that will setup the database (See number 2 in 'Minor Improvments')
     - Editing/Deleting products, categories, suppliers, orders
-    - Creating/Viewing categories

   - Minor improvments :
     - Add a settings view, allowing to change the configuration